dblessing/dblessing.github.io/_posts/2015-06-27-fun-with-ruby-arrays.markdown

 confused by this.
 I'm sharing it in hopes that others might avoid the same pitfall and as a reminder to myself in the future.

 The issue I ran into involves iteration.
-Specifically, while iterating over an array I was also selectively deleting that item from the array if it matched some criteria.
+While iterating over an array I was also selectively deleting that item from the array if it matched some criteria.
 What I found is that I was 'randomly' failing to iterate over some values in my array.

-Here's an example of what I was doing:
+Below is an example of what I was doing.
+For context, I was writing AWS Network ACL support for `chef-provisioning-aws`.

 ```ruby
 current_rules = [